 Hospitals in Portugal generally offer emergency treatment, a range of specialist treatment for outpatients, maternity services, nursing, post-operative care, and care for those with terminal illnesses.
 If you are admitted to a Portuguese hospital, your treatment will be controlled by the hospital doctor on duty.

 The range of available specialist treatments vary between hospitals in Portugal, with facilities in large cities, such as hospitals in Lisbon, being better equipped in terms of treatments and quality than hospitals in rural areas.
 English-speaking staff in Portuguese hospitals is fairly common in the cities.
 However, if you are unsure and don’t speak much Portuguese, you can see our list of Portuguese medical terms to help out.

 As is the case in many countries, the public hospitals in Portugal are cheaper but typically there is a longer wait for non-emergency treatment, in some cases up to several weeks.

 The SNS healthcare system in Portugal is residence-based and can be accessed by all official residents, including foreign residents, paid for by social insurance contributions of employees.
 Residents are issued with a SNS health card which should be presented on any visit to a hospital in Portugal.

-Unless it’s an emergency procedure, you will need to be referred by a doctor for treatment at a Portuguese hospital – otherwise you might have to pay.
-Those without any form of health insurance will be able to get emergency medical treatment if needed, but will have to pay hospital costs once their condition has stabilised.
+Unless it’s an emergency procedure, you will need to be referred by a doctor for treatment at a Portuguese hospital – otherwise, you might have to pay.
+Those without any form of health insurance will be able to get emergency medical treatment if needed, but will have to pay hospital costs once their condition has stabilized.

 Insurance for hospital treatment in Portugal